 Faculty and students in the MIT Department of Mechanical Engineering (MechE) innovate, create, and study the world’s next technology challenges.
-Mechanical engineering is perhaps the broadest and most versatile of the engineering disciplines, and LGOs in the department have multiple focused areas to choose.
-From genetic engineering tools to cheetahs, the makers at MechE keep producing amazing things.
+Mechanical engineering is a broad and versatile engineering disciplines, and LGOs in the department have multiple focused areas to choose.
+From genetic engineering tools to cheetahs, the makers at MechE continue to produce amazing things.

-LGO students completing the SM in Mechanical Engineering complete:
+LGO students completing the MS in Mechanical Engineering complete:

 - The required courses in the LGO summer core